 resolution - If you're not happy with your insurer's

-decision you can complain to the Financial Ombudsman Service
+decision you can complain to the Australian Financial Complaints Authority

-(FOS). this is a free independent service and any
+(AFCA).
+This is a free independent service and any

-determination they make is legally binding on
+determination they make is legally binding on the insurer.

-unhappy with the outcome you may choose to seek legal advice.
+with the outcome you may choose to seek legal advice.
+Be aware

 Travelling the world can be a great experience.